 If you have any special needs or disabilities which may affect your ability to succeed in college classes or participate in any college programs or activities, please contact the DSS office for assistance.
 At Southwest College, contact Dr. Becky Hauri, 713-718-7909.
-Contact numbers for the other HCC colleges are found in the Annual Schedule of Classes, and more information is posted at the HCC web site at Disability Services.
+More information is posted at the Southwest College Counseling webpage at http://learning.hccs.edu/programs/counseling/southwest..